SeisComP/main/apps/tools/ql2sc/descriptions/ql2sc.rst

 Event attributes
 ================

-It might be desirable to synchronize event attributes set at the soure with the local system.
+It might be desirable to synchronize event attributes set at the source with the local system.
 In particular the event type, the type uncertainty, event descriptions and comments might be of interest.
 Because it is not advisable to route events and let :ref:`scevent` associate imported origins it can